zanzeoo/skyconnect/README.md

 For EQ5 mount connect the Skyconnect board to the Rj12 connector of the Hand controller ( RS232 link.
 Set the hand controller to PC direct mode)
 It allows you to control the shutter of a DSLR camera throught the handcontroller (see the EQ5 GOTO manual )

-You can also replace the hand controller by connecting the board directly into the RJ45 connector of the synscan box, then Use Synscan pro APP or Stellarium
+You can also replace the hand controller by connecting the board directly into the RJ45 connector of the synscan box .Just unplug the hand controller and plug skyconnect instead, then Use Synscan pro APP or Stellarium.

-set-up
+SET-UP:

 Shutdown temporarely your home WIFI.
 Disable 4G/5G data of your smartphone